marvin743/defenderxdr/CalculateTableSizeMDXDR.md

 2. Retrieves the **total row count** for the last **30 days** (which is highly optimized and fast since it only queries the database index).
 3. Multiplies the exact 30-day row count by the 1-hour average size to project a highly accurate total volume without exhausting the tenant's resources.

-Additionally, this query is highly valuable for determining and planning the expected data volume that will be ingested into a Data Lake (e.g., when configuring continuous raw data export via the Microsoft Defender Streaming API).
-It includes a dedicated column that automatically calculates the expected compressed size.
+Additionally, this query is highly valuable for determining and planning the expected data volume that will be ingested into a Data Lake.

 **Notes & Considerations:**
 * **Estimation Variance:** Please be aware that this calculation is an estimation.
 While highly accurate due to the exact 30-day row count, the average row size might slightly fluctuate.
-Real ingestion values and billing sizes in your workspace or Data Lake may vary by approximately +/- 10%.
 * **Storage Savings:** When planning for Data Lake storage, you can typically factor in a **6:1 data compression rate**.
 Microsoft automatically applies this 6:1 compression ratio for billing Data Lake storage.
 The column `DataLakeCompressedGB` reflects this calculation.

 #### Risk